jrief/django-formset/docs/source/renderers.rst

 Form Grid Example
 -----------------

-Say, we have a form to ask for the reciepient's address:
+Say, we have a form to ask for the recipient's address:

 .. code-block:: python